neuro-inc/neuro-cli/python/README.md

 **Commands:**

 * _[neuro model debug](#neuro-model-debug)_: Starts ssh terminal connected to running job.

 Job should be started with SSH support enabled.

-[1m[4mExamples[0m:
-  neuro model debug --localport 12789 job-abc-def-ghk
 * _[neuro model train](#neuro-model-train)_: Start training job using model.

 The training job is created from IMAGE, dataset from DATASET and store